gpratte/texastoc-v2-react-redux/README.md

 ## step-13-add-existing-player
 The add existing player to a game modal dialog, when submitted, now calls the server to add the player.
-The call to add the player returns the updated game.
-The updated game is dispatched to the reducers which updates the UI.
+If the call to add the player is successful then a call is made to get the current game and the updated game is dispatched to the reducers which updates the UI.

 ## step-12-create-new-game